PascalLG/zinc-cpp/README.md

 So, what's the point?
 This one is designed to be small and portable.
 It requires no installation and no configuration.
 It can even run from a USB stick.
 Just start it from the command line in the root folder of your web site, et voilà!
 Plus, it offers logging options that prove useful when debugging a web service.
 Its architecture also allows for easy reuse of the HTTP layer in another application.

 Typical use cases for `zinc` are when you need to prototype a small site locally, or when you want to share a folder on your intranet, and don't want (or can't) install a full Apache/PHP stack.
+I also successfully embedded this server in several projects where I needed a small HTTP server.

-The `zinc` server runs on all UNIX flavours: Linux, macOS, FreeBSD, etc.
+The `zinc` server runs on all UNIX flavours (Linux, macOS, FreeBSD, etc.) and Windows.

 By the way, you may ask: why the name?
 Well, I started working on this project in February 2019 when everybody was about to celebrate the 30th anniversary of the World Wide Web, and 30 is the atomic number of the zinc metal.